brunomorenobm/construction-site-clearing/README.md

 ###### run the Package:
-After the Java package is generated, and all tests have been executes, you are able to run the simulation, please execution the command below:
+After the Java package is generated, and all tests have been executed, you are able to run the simulation, please execute the command below:

 `java -jar target/construiction-site-clearing-1.0.jar src/main/resources/maps/map1.txt`

 where

-`java -jar target/construiction-site-clearing-1.0.jar <map-file-path>`
+`java -jar <jar-generated-package> <map-file-path>`

 ## Design and Approach

-The SOLID principles were used to design this solution, and some other patterns.
+The SOLID principles were used to design this solution with some other patterns.

 All Classes depends only Interfaces.

 All Business Classes have a single responsibility.

 All subclassed may be substitutable for their base/parent class.

 All Business components are close to change and open for extension.

 All classes implements only the methods they affective have to implement.

+###Approaches
 In order to be easier to change and to extend the simulation I have used the solutions below:

 #### - Rules